 Roland DG uses ink to inspect large inkjet printers during its in-house manufacturing process.
-This ink contains controlled chemicals as designated in the Pollutant Release and Transfer Register (PRTR) Law, although in small amounts.
-The PRTR Law took effect in Japan in April 2000, and we have since annually checked the amounts of the applicable controlled chemicals used in our ink.
+This ink contains controlled chemicals as designated in the Pollutant Release and Transfer Register (PRTR) Law, although in small amounts, and we have since annually checked the amounts of the applicable controlled chemicals used in our ink.

 *PRTRs (Pollutant Release and Transfer Register): A program for surveying the extent that chemical substances threatening human health or pollution of the environment are being released into the air, water, or soil, or how much of it is being transported outside of the work facility as waste, and then reporting the results to the government.

 We promoted our recycling efforts by making sure that all waste is disassembled and sorted.

 As for the energy conservation efforts, we have implemented such power conservation measures as adjusting the A/C temperature setting and encouraging workers to spend fewer hours at work.

 Also we have implemented replacing some lights with LEDs, in fiscal 2019 we launched a new three-year replacing lights plan and began to replace some lights with LEDs in our Miyakoda Plant.